angelga/blog/content/Tech/printer.md

 - Turn on IPv6

 That's it.
 After turning on IPv6, my mac and iphone never fail to connect.
 Happy scanning!

+## 02/11 Update

+There's an even better workflow that I've found.
+You can register a dropbox account in this printer (simple process, you're given a link that you can open from your browser, you link your dropbox account with the printer, copy a code back into the printer, and you're set.
+Then, you can just open the Dropbox Web App in the printer Home menu, and scan directly to PDF (and other formats).
+The scan is uploaded to your dropbox account automatically, and very quickly downloaded to your PC.
+I find this workflow to be easier than using the quirky Image Capture app in Mac.